Fullmetal Alchemist the Movie: Conqueror of Shamballa: Release and distribution

 The film premiered in Japan on July 23, 2005.
 The Japanese DVD as well as the Universal Media Disc were released on January 25, 2006.
 A limited edition including with a special box, English subtitles and a series of other extras was published on the same date.

 Some promotional activity was done before the film was already gone from theaters.
 The movie trailer was shown to a group of about 300 persons at Shiokazecon in Houston, Texas on April 27, 2006.
 Vic Mignogna, the English voice actor for Edward Elric, also promoted the film at anime conventions.
-On February 27, 2006, Funimation announced that they licensed the film.
+On February 27, 2006, Funimation announced that they had licensed the film.
 The movie premiered at Montreal Fantasia's Festival on July 22, 2006.
 The movie had its American premiere on July 3 at Anime Expo, and was later premiered on September 8 in 40 theaters by Funimation Films.
 It was announced on the movie's MySpace that the movie was going to be shown again in select theaters on September 20, 2007, but only for one day.
 During the 2006 Nan Desu Kan anime convention, the film was screened.
 Seiji Mizushima, director from the film, attended the screening.

 Funimation released the English DVD on September 12, 2006, while the limited edition was published on November 14, 2006.
 Similar to the Japanese version, the English limited edition features several extras such as interviews with the Japanese cast, a video explanation of the film's creation, and an 18-page guidebook featuring character sketches.
 A special edition featuring extras, a book and cards was published on June 23, 2009.
 In May 2009, Funimation announced that the film would be released in Blu-ray format.
 It was released on November 17, 2009, and features the same special features on the limited edition except for the 18-page guidebook.

-On February 1, 2016, Funimation announced via its official blog that the company's licensing rights to the Full Metal titles would expire on March 31, 2016.
+On February 1, 2016, Funimation announced via its official blog that the company's licensing rights to the film and Fullmetal Alchemist: Brotherhood would expire on March 31, 2016.
 Effective that date, both the film and the series were no longer available for streaming on Funimation.com, and no further home-video copies of either were produced.
+As of 2024, the film is only available for streaming on Crunchyroll.